 We just don’t want to mince words — After all, this is an Honest Review.
 Much of what’s here in Deadwood, SD, is middling entertainment for easy to please tourists.

 Gold was found in the Black Hills in 1874.
 Despite the land belonging to the indigenous Lakota Tribe, the allure of riches brought a hoard of fortune seekers and miscreants overnight.
-There were too many to repel, an overwhelming crowd, and the federal government threw up its arms and let it happen.
+It was an overwhelming crowd — too many to repel — and the federal government threw up its arms and let it happen.
 By 1876, the Black Hills had 10,000 new residents.

 A cast of characters would arise from the annals of Deadwood.
 Names like Wild Bill Hickock, Calamity Jane, Seth Bullock, and Dora DuFran have become immortal for their roles in the drama.
 The ghosts of Deadwood’s heroes and villains haunt the town to this very day in museums, souvenir shops, and on restaurant menus.

 Are you here to drink and gamble?
 Is your intention to buy collectable spoons and a mediocre burger in a formerly awesome town?
 Are you just looking for something to do on your Black Hills vacation?

 Here’s our Complete Guide to the Black Hills.
 There are lots of options for entertainment in these parts besides Deadwood, and they are likely closer to your lodging.

 Deadwood has some amazing history, and there are several sites that offer a thought provoking experience.
 We believe Deadwood’s museums and relics are the best way to spend our time and money.